knod/playback/README.md

 **loop events**

 Functions that set off a fragment loop - like `.play()`, `.rewind()`, and `.jumpTo()` - can, after transmitting their 'Begin' event, set off a few other events.
 In the following description, 'foo' is a stand-in for whatever function you called (for `.play()` it would be 'play').
 The events are, in order, 'fooBegin', 'loopBegin', 'loopSkip' or 'newWordFragment', 'progress', 'loopFinish'.
-Then if the end has been reached when moving forward or the start has been reached when moving backwards, 'stopBegin', 'stopFinish', and 'done' will fire, finally followed by 'fooFinish'.
+Then if the end has been reached when moving forward or the start has been reached when moving backwards, 'stopBegin', 'stopFinish', and then 'done' will fire, finally followed by 'fooFinish'.

 **queue**